Air quality, tropospheric chemistry, cavity-enhanced spectroscopy, cavity ringdown spectroscopy, nitrogen oxides, aerosol optical properties

 My current research concerns the effect that reactive trace gases and aerosols can have on atmospheric chemistry, including the global climate and local air quality.

-Wintertime particulate matter pollution: Salt Lake City, UT frequently experiences poor wintertime air quality due to it mountain terrain and meteorological episodes which trap pollutants close to the surface.
-In order to futher understand what chemical mechanisms are involved in the buildup of aerosols in the area, I participated in the Utah Winter Fine Particulates Study (UWFPS) in Jan - Feb, 2017.
+Wintertime particulate matter pollution: Salt Lake City, UT frequently experiences poor wintertime air quality due to its mountain terrain and meteorological episodes which trap pollutants close to the surface.
+In order to further understand what chemical mechanisms are involved in the buildup of aerosols in the area, I participated in the Utah Winter Fine Particulates Study (UWFPS) in Jan - Feb, 2017.
 We flew our custom built nitrogen oxides cavity ringdown spectrometer to measure NOx (a byproduct of fossil fuel combustion) and ozone (an air toxic) in a light aircraft throughout Salt Lake Valley area.
+Using this data set, we learned that the formation of ammonium nitrate aerosol is most sensitive to reductions in VOCs, not NOx as often assumed.
+This has implications for pollution control strategies in the valley.
 Read more about this campaign in our blog: http://ciresblogs.colorado.edu/air-quality-in-slc